 Pureed with spinach and garlic – yum!

-For that extra Paula kick, try these original, flavor-popping ideas:
+For that extra Paula kick, try this original, flavor-popping idea:

 Cauliflower Crust Pizza